 Day 8: Izumo, Matsue.
 Ancient myths about the origin of Japan tell of Izumo and the Izumo Taisha, dating back before the Heian period, as well as the Kamosu and Yaegaki Shrines, which are all dedicated to early gods.
-Matsue Castle (25 miles from Izumo) is one of the few remaining medieval castles.
-Lafcadio Hearn, a Victorian writer on Japan, lived in Matsue in 1891 and met his wife Koizumi Setsu there.
+Matsue Castle is one of the few remaining medieval castles.
+Here in the 1890s the writer Lafcadio Hearn, met his wife Koizumi Setsu and worked on his studies of so-called 'strange things' - Japanese ghost stories and superstitions.
 His home gives a flavour of his life.

 Day 9: Yasugi, Bizen, Kyoto.
 The Adachi Museum, created by Adachi Zenko in 1980, has a spectacular landscape garden as well as his collection of paintings by Yokoyama Taikan, a leader of the Nihonga school in the 1930s.
-Drive south passing Mount Daisen to Bizen, famous for its brownish natural glaze earthenware pottery, to visit a kiln.
-First of four nights in Kyoto.
+Drive south passing Mount Daisen to Bizen, famous for its brownish natural glaze earthenware pottery, where we visit a kiln.
+First of three nights in Kyoto.